kevinmatula/kevinmatula.com/README.md

-This is the code behind my personal website: kevinmatula.com!
+This is the code for my personal website: kevinmatula.com!